AviatrixSystems/Docs/HowTos/general_glossary.rst

 Network Ossification
 ^^^^^^^^^^^^^^^^^^^^^

 The danger of assuming that something in software, networking, or the Internet in general cannot change because it has not changed.
-For example, in the Y2K scare of the 1990s, engineers worried that the Internet would stop working when the date change from “19__” to “20__.”
+For example, in the Y2K scare of the 1990s, engineers worried that the Internet would stop working when the date changed from “19__” to “20__.”
 Ossification prevents software from upgrading, adapting, or improving over time.

 Network Visibility
 ^^^^^^^^^^^^^^^^^^^^^